CARocha/moksaya/README.md

     $python manage.py runserver

 ###TODO:
-	1: Write Test Cases
-	2: CRUD operation for likes
+	1: CRUD operation for likes
-	3: CRUD functionality for Friends
+	2: CRUD functionality for Friends
-	4: Write Fabric Script to automate setup and deployment of the project
+	3: Write Fabric Script to automate setup and deployment of the project
-	5: Hook up auto create api keys fucntionality
+	4: Hook up auto create api keys fucntionality

 ###Authentication:
 I am using the ApiKeyAuthentication class offered by the django-tastypie, so in order to set this up once you have setup the project login to 127.0.0.1:<port>/admin and  login with the super user you created while setting up the project.You will find Tastypie app with Api keys model.Select it and add api key for desired user.